-Revenue recognition
+Revenue Recognition

-The Company applies Accounting Standards Codification, or ASC, Topic 606, Revenue from Contracts with Customers, (ASC 606).
+The Company applies Accounting Standards Codification (ASC), Topic 606, Revenue from Contracts with Customers, (ASC 606).
 This standard applies to all contracts with customers, except for contracts that are within the scope of other standards, such as leases, insurance, collaboration arrangements and financial instruments.
 Under ASC 606, an entity recognizes revenue when its customer obtains control of promised goods or services, in an amount that reflects the consideration which the entity expects to receive in exchange for those goods or services.
 To determine revenue recognition for arrangements that an entity determines are within the scope of ASC 606, the entity performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.
 The Company only applies the five-step model to contracts when it is probable that the entity will collect the consideration it is entitled to in exchange for the goods or services it transfers to the customer.
-At contract inception, once the contract is determined to be within the scope of ASC 606, the Company assesses the goods or service is distinct.
-The Company then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when (or as) the performance obligations, and then assesses
+At contract inception, once the contract is determined to be within the scope of ASC 606, the Company assesses the goods or services promised within each contract and determines those that are performance obligations, and then assesses whether or not each promised good or service is distinct.
+The Company then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when (or as) the performance obligation is satisfied.

-Research and development costs and accruals
+Research and Development Costs and Accruals

 Research and development expenses include salaries and benefits, materials and supplies, preclinical and clinical trial expenses, stock-based compensation expense, depreciation of equipment, contract services and other outside expenses.
 The Company has entered into various research and development-related contracts with clinical and research institutions, contract research organizations, and other companies.
 These agreements are generally cancelable, and related payments are recorded as research and development expenses as incurred.
 Costs of certain development activities, such as manufacturing, pre-clinical and clinical trial expenses, are recognized based on an evaluation of the progress to completion of specific tasks.
 Payments for these activities are based on the terms of the individual arrangements, which may differ from the pattern of costs incurred, and are reflected in the financial statements as prepaid or accrued research and development costs.
 Nonrefundable advance payments for goods or services to be received in the future for use in research and development activities are deferred and capitalized.
 The capitalized amounts are expensed as the related goods are delivered or the services are performed.
-Costs incurred in obtaining technology licenses and intellectual property are charged to research and development expenses research and development if the technology licensed or intellectual property acquired has not reached technological feasibility and has no alternative future use.
+Costs incurred in obtaining technology licenses and intellectual property are charged to research and development expenses as acquired in-process research and development if the technology licensed or intellectual property acquired has not reached technological feasibility and has no alternative future use.

-Patent costs
+Patent Costs